 From a vibrant art and music scene to a treasure trove of world-renowned cultural and historical attractions, Reykjavik boasts endless opportunities for fun and adventure.
 But where best to start?
 Find out in our top 10 list of things to do in and around Reykjavik.

 Discover natural wonders outside the city limits on this 8 Day Guided Tour

 Go inside a magma chamber with transfers from Reykjavik

 Book your Blue Lagoon shuttle and enjoy the milky blue geothermal water on arrival in Iceland

-Reykjavik (translated to "Smokey Bay") is the northernmost capital city of the world, comprising a population so minute that it hardly amounts to a city.
+Reykjavik (translated to "Smokey Bay") is the northernmost national capital globally, comprising a population so minute that it hardly amounts to being a city.

-As with any city, the choice for activity is truly plentiful.
-So plentiful, in fact, that no list could ever fully summarise all of the experiences on offer.
+As with any city, the choice of activity is plentiful.
+In fact, so plentiful that no list could ever fully summarize all of the experiences on offer.

 The following list is recommended for those looking to relax, soak up the Icelandic culture and make memories to last a lifetime.
 It is a list of personal recommendations from our local experts of the top things to do in Reykjavik.

 From the mighty glaciers to the rolling waves of the Atlantic Ocean to the steaming geothermal pots, Iceland is a land that, in many ways, is defined by water.